Step 1: Research & Review Stanford University Policies & Procedures

 Step 4: Select your Program

 Begin the process of selecting a program by evaluating its quality as well as its capacity to satisfy your interests and needs.
-You can discuss program and course choices with appropriate individuals on campus, including your academic advisors, Undergraduate Advising and Research (UAR) advisors, faculty, academic department/program administrators, and BOSP advisor.
+You can discuss program and course choices with appropriate individuals on campus, including your academic advisors, faculty, academic department/program administrators, and BOSP advisor.

 Also, try consulting some alumni of any programs of interest and ask for references.
 Other U.S. students who have been on study abroad programs are usually more than willing to discuss their experiences.
 Not only can their testimony help you understand more about specific countries and programs, but also about being a student abroad.